 During the hot summer days, the soil for outdoor marijuana plants tend to dry out rather quickly and, thus, should be observed and watered as needed.
 Compost and water-holding crystals can help the soil hold water for extended periods of time.

 If the soil is covered with some kind of mulch, the water will be evaporated at a much decreased rate.
 Wood chips, compost, hay, dried leaves, newspapers, and even rugs will be effective.
-Want to know more about growing marijuana?
-Get a free guide about growing marijuana at this link here.

 Symptoms: You'll see no discoloration.
 The leaves will droop (but won't be wilted) with an unhealthy and fatigued aesthetic.
 Growth will slow to a crawl (if even that).